enisnazif/markov-sentance-generator/README.md

 sample output:

-`even and a half days since i saw his tall spare figure pass twice in a dark silhouette`
+`seven and a half days since i saw his tall spare figure pass twice in a dark silhouette`